rimman/pytorch-multigpu/README.md

 ### 2. Run Training

 There are 3 directories for training.
 The command below show how to run them.

-For the demo run the distributed data parallel training.
+**For the demo run the distributed data parallel training.**
+**While the demo is running in another shell run `watch nvidia-smi` that shows the usage of the GPU.**

 - Single GPU training